dimitri-t/papyrus/README.md

-# Papyrus
+# Papyrus: AI-Powered Conversations with Your PDFs

-Papyrus is an open source SaaS platform build on Next.js 14.
-The application enables users to chat with their PDF files using the power of AI.
+Papyrus is an open-source SaaS platform leveraging AI for interactive PDF conversations.
+Built with Next.js 14, it showcases modern SaaS development using open-source technologies.

-This project has been built to see how a modern SaaS platform can be developed on modern open source technologies.
+**This project is an experiment and not production ready.
+Feel free to fork and play around with it!**

 ![Project Image](https://github.com/dimitri-t/papyrus/blob/main/public/thumbnail.png)